rikosintie/Discovery/usage.md

 - click `Transform XML`
 - Save the new text as procurve-scan.html.
 You lose a little bit of the report but it's still usable.

-### An alternative way to view the report in a Chromium browser
+### Alternative ways to view the report in a Chromium browser

 The URL restriction occurs because the xsl file comes from an https server (github) and the file is on disk.
 If you use "settings, Developer tools, console", you will see this message: